 - Select the virtual network and subnet you would like to allow through the key vault firewall.

 To understand how to configure a private link connection on your key vault, please see the document here.

 After firewall rules are in effect, users can only perform Key Vault data plane operations when their requests originate from allowed virtual networks or IPv4 address ranges.
 This also applies to accessing Key Vault from the Azure portal.
 Although users can browse to a key vault from the Azure portal, they might not be able to list keys, secrets, or certificates if their client machine is not in the allowed list.
-This also affects the Key Vault Picker by other Azure services.
-Users might be able to see list of key vaults, but not list keys, if firewall rules prevent their client machine.
+This also affects the Key Vault Picker used by other Azure services.
+Users might be able to see a list of key vaults, but not list keys, if firewall rules prevent their client machine.

 Be aware of the following configuration limitations:

 - A maximum of 200 virtual network rules and 1000 IPv4 rules are allowed.